-Technaf Solartech Energy Limited (TSEL) has established a grid-tied solar PV power plant at Alikhali, South Nhilla, Teknaf, Cox's Bazar beside Arakan Road, around 0.5 km from the bank of Naf River, 2 km from Teknaf PBS-2, 33/11 kV sub-station at Ledha, Teknaf.
-The total area of the project site is about 117 acres.
-TSEL has been chosen to implement and operate a 20 MW Solar Power Plant for supplying power to Bangladesh Power Development Board (BPDB) on an off-take basis; for a contracted period of 20 years.
-TSEL was qualified for the bid which was an unsolicited one.
-The required commercial operation date for the project was 12 months from date of signing of project agreements i.e., Power Purchase Agreement and Implementation Agreement.
-For financing TSEL was expecting to source funds from financial institutions having strong commitment on sustainable development.
+Technaf Solartech Energy Limited (TSEL) is in the process to establish and operate a grid-tied solar power plant at Alikhali, South Nhilla, Teknaf, Cox's Bazar beside Arakan Road, around 0.5 km from the bank of Naf River, 2 km from Teknaf PBS-2, 33/11 kV sub-station at Ledha, Teknaf.
+The total area of the project site is about 116 acres.
+Because TSEL has been approved to implement and operate a 20 MW Solar Power Plant for supplying power to Bangladesh Power Development Board (BPDB) on an off-take basis for a contracted period of 20 years.
+TSEL has been qualified for the bid on an unsolicited basis.
+The required commercial operation date for the project is 12 months from date of signing of project agreements i.e., Power Purchase Agreement and Implementation Agreement.
+For financing TSEL is expected to source fund from financial institutions having strong commitment on sustainable development.